pdobsan/oama/README.md

 the `--debug` switch which causes `mailctl` to mirror print HTTP traffic to `stdout`.

-The Oauth2 credentials are kept encrypted using [GNU PG](https://www.gnupg.org/). so it is assumed that an authorized `gpg-agent` is running.
-Alternatives like `gnome-keyring` might be used.

 `fdm`, if used, can be run by `cron` with a `crontab` like this:

     PATH  = /YOUR_HOME_DIRECTORY/.cabal/bin:/usr/bin:/bin